am-55-code/AzureServelessPersonalWebpage/README.md

     -- Site is up and running!  https://staticsiteacctest.z15.web.core.windows.net/

-    -- Tried to use as much IaC as i can in this moment, created the full deployment using CLI, code is in repo
+    -- Tried to use as much IaC as i can in this moment, created the full deployment using CLI(BlobStorage.sh).

-    -- In the future maybe pass all of it to Bicep/ARM
+    -- In the future maybe pass all of it to Bicep/ARM, tried a bit(DeployingResources.bicep), need to study more.

+    ## Second Week

+    API Time!

+    -- Created a javascript visitor counter (main.js) and attached to the homepage.